-DIFF_DAY(date1, date2) Syntax Arguments date1 The first date or date expression to use in the calculation. date2 The second date or date expression to use in the calculation.
+DIFF_DAY(date1, date2) Syntax

 Returns The number of days between date1 and date2.

 Example The following example calculates the number of days between each value in the invoiceDate data field and each value in the paymentDate data field.
 The results show how long it takes to pay invoices.

+DIFF_DAY([invoiceDate],[paymentDate])

-DIFF_DAY([invoiceDate], [paymentDate]) The following example calculates the number of days from an order date to Christmas.
-DIFF DAY([orderDate], "12/25/08") The following example calculates the number of days from the current date to
+The following example calculates the number of days from an order date to Christmas.

-Christmas.
+DIFF DAY([orderDate], "12/25/08")

+The following example calculates the number of days from the current date to Christmas.
 TODAY() is a function that returns the current date.

-'''

-DIFF_DAY(TODAY(), "12/25/08")
+DIFF DAY(TODAY(), "12/25/08")

-'''